adambauman/neuromancerdash/README.md

     * sudo apt-get install libsdl2-ttf-2.0-0 libsdl2-mixer-2.0-0 libsdl2-image-2.0-0

 4. Update dash_launcher.sh with the IP and port number for your Host machine

+# Other Client Installation
+Other client hardware can easily be used, clone the repo, install the Python3 components using whatever mechanisms work best for your client.
+Some systems may already have the SDL2 components in place after pygame is installed/updated, others may required building them from source.
+I used a Windows 10 PC for the bulk of development and it was easy-peesy.

 # Execution
 Two options: